-Estrogen Dominance: 9 Causes and What to Do About It
+Estrogen Dominance: Causes and Solutions

 From fatigue and irritability to autoimmune conditions, thyroid dysfunction, and cancer, estrogen can wreak havoc on your body if it’s not in proper balance with your other reproductive hormones, such as progesterone.

 Truth About Estrogen Dominance

 And here’s the hard truth: Estrogen dominance is at an all-time high.
 We’re seeing high estrogen rates increase dramatically across the board, in both women and men, across age ranges.
 And the rates of cancers and chronic illnesses linked with estrogen dominance are on the rise right along with it.

 In this article, I’ll walk you through what estrogen dominance is and how you’re exposed to xenoestrogens.
 Then I’ll share simple diet and lifestyle changes you can make to minimize your risk of estrogen dominance.
 I’ll also cover how you can naturally clear estrogen from your system and maintain an optimal hormonal balance.

 Most people think estrogen is a female hormone and, in part, that’s true.
 Estrogen is responsible for promoting the physical changes that women experience during puberty; breast growth, maturation of the uterine lining, and regulation of the menstrual cycle.
 However, estrogen affects bodily functions for all genders; it increases good cholesterol, promotes bone formation, and improves the collagen content in your skin.
 In men, estrogen helps develop sperm and maintain a healthy libido.
 When you experience estrogen dominance or have high estrogen levels, whether that be due to lifestyle habits or exposure to xenoestrogens, all these processes and more are affected.